 OPTIONS Introspection

 OPTIONS introspection is currently supported on roughly 40% of public endpoints.
 Supported endpoints respond with a JSON description of their accepted parameters — source (query / body / path / header), required vs optional flag, expected type, and a summary of declared constraints (length bounds, choice set, range, equality).
-Use this to fetch parameter requirements before issuing a call rather than learning them from a 400 round trip.
+Use this to fetch parameter requirements before issuing a call rather than learning them from a validation-error round trip.

 curl -X OPTIONS "https://api.fast.io/current/{endpoint}/" -H "Authorization: Bearer {jwt_token}"